Treatment Procedures And Cost To Remove Old Scars

 Dermatologists classify old scars into different types based on various factors such as:

-- The injury that caused the scars (such as old burn scars, surgery, acne, accident, etc.)
+- The injury that caused the scars (such as old burn scar, surgery, old pimple scar, accident scar, etc.)

-- The type, color, thickness, and texture of the skin
+- The type, colour, thickness, and texture of the skin

 - The area of the body affected by the scar